One of the biggest dangers faced by Americans comes not from outside the country’s borders, but from within.

-In a study published in Diabetes Care, researchers estimated that in 2012, diagnosed diabetes cost $245 billion in the United States.
+In a published in Diabetes Care, researchers estimated that in 2012, diagnosed diabetes cost $245 billion in the United States.

 Direct medical care accounted for $176 billion.
 Medical expenses for people with diagnosed diabetes were also 2.3 times higher than for people without diabetes.

 Healthcare costs for diabetes and related conditions accounted for 23 percent of healthcare spending in the United States.
 More than half of this spending was a directly related to diabetes.

 Diabetes also caused about a $69 billion drop in productivity in the United States caused by employees missing work, working less efficiently, being unable to work, or dying early as a result of diabetes.

 Another estimated that in 2007, undiagnosed diabetes cost the country $18 billion in medical care and lost productivity.

 People with undiagnosed diabetes, though, may not be receiving the care they need to stay healthy, so their costs will be lower.

 According to research by Healthline, if every American in 2015 with undiagnosed diabetes were diagnosed, the total cost for this group would be around $76 billion.